oplS17projects/world-clock/README.md

 Create several paragraphs of narrative to explain the pieces and how they interoperate.

 ## Schedule
-Explain how you will go from proposal to finished product.

-There are three deliverable milestones to explicitly define, below.

-The nature of deliverables depend on your project, but may include things like processed data ready for import, core algorithms implemented, interface design prototyped, etc.

-You will be expected to turn in code, documentation, and data (as appropriate) at each of these stages.

 ### First Milestone (Sun Apr 9)
 By the first milestone, the plan is to have time zone converter working for different locations with respective time zone.